borgeby/jarl/README.md

-# opa4j
+# Jarl

-An OPA evaluator for the JVM, written in Clojure.
+The _JVM Alternative for the Rego Language_ (JARL) is an OPA evaluator for the JVM, written in Clojure.

-Project name is subject to change.

 ## Usage